jlison/express-sse/README.md

 ### GET /events

-SSE endpoint that clients can connect to for receiving real-time notifications.
+SSE endpoint that clients can connect to for receiving real-time notifications when files are added to the watched directory or when events are manually triggered.

 Example client usage: